Kodak replaces chief restructuring officer

-Eastman Kodak Co has replaced its chief restructuring officer on Monday, just a handful of days after it filed for bankruptcy protection.
+Jan 23 Eastman Kodak Co EKDKQ.PK has replaced its chief restructuring officer on Monday, just a handful of days after it filed for bankruptcy protection.

 The company said in a statement that there was no "disagreement or difference of opinion" with the previous restructuring officer DiNapoli and provided no further explanation for the change.